 Cameron served a full term from March 4, 1875 to March 3, 1881 but did not run for reelection to his seat.

 However, the death of his GOP colleague Matthew Carpenter on February 24th of that year led to a special election in early March, which Cameron won.

 Cameron was sworn back into the chamber on March 14, 1881 for an absence of just 11 days.

 Another remarkably brief gap in service was turned in by Iowa's James Harlan.

 Harlan was out of office for a mere 17 days in January 1857 after first being elected as a Free Soiler in 1855.

 Due to what the Biographical Directory of the United States Congress calls "irregularities in the legislative proceedings," Harlan's seat was declared vacant on January 12, 1857.

 Harlan was then properly elected - this time as a Republican - and was seated again on January 29th of 1857 - some 17 days later.

-Only four other senators returned to the Senate after a shorter absence than Brown's (still hypothetical) five months and 23 days: New Jersey Democratic-Republican John Condit in 1809 (0 months, 18 days), Minnesota Republican William Windom in 1871 (1 month, 10 days), Maine Republican Hannibal Hamlin in 1857 (1 month, 25 days), and West Virginia Unionist / Republican Waitman Willey in 1863 (5 months, 1 day).
+Only five other senators returned to the Senate after a shorter absence than Brown's (still hypothetical) five months and 23 days: New Jersey Democratic-Republican John Condit in 1809 (0 months, 18 days), Minnesota Republican William Windom in 1871 (1 month, 10 days), Maine Republican Hannibal Hamlin in 1857 (1 month, 25 days), New Hampshire Republican William Chandler (3 months, 15 days) and West Virginia Unionist / Republican Waitman Willey in 1863 (5 months, 1 day).

 Due to the death of Ted Kennedy and Kerry's appointment to Obama's cabinet, Massachusetts is holding Senate elections at a rate not seen in half a century.